insanitywholesale/inherently.xyz/content/blog/essay-response-to-anti-freedom-post.md

 > And that when the creation of software was motivated by politics, it should be called free software to differentiate it from software created for other reasons.

-Not just the creation but the use too as can be seen [in the second sentence of the FSF's description of free software](https://www.fsf.org/resources/resources/what-is-fs).
+Not just the creation but the use too, as can be seen [in the second sentence of the FSF's description of free software](https://www.fsf.org/resources/resources/what-is-fs).
 Worth noting that this is the second time that "it's political" has been used in an attempt to play on people's intuitive notion of "politics bad".

 > This became clear to be when I attended my first O’Reilly Open Source Conference, where I watched Miguel de Icaza debate Richard Stallman — and the question on the table was whether or not there was a difference between “free software” and “open source software”.